Misdemeanor Defense Attorneys in Germantown & Somerville

 Defending Misdemeanor Charges Throughout West Tennessee

 At Snider & Horner, PLLC, we offer comprehensive representation for Tennesseans charged with misdemeanors.
 Our Germantown criminal defense attorneys have helped numerous clients find a successful outcome to their criminal cases, from dismissals to acquittals to reduced sentences.

-Do you Need a Lawyer For a Misdemeanor?
+Do you Need a Attorney For a Misdemeanor?

 If you have been charged with a misdemeanor crime, you have a lot at stake.
 Just because a misdemeanor is less severe than a felony crime doesn’t mean you should represent yourself or take the matter lightly.
 Whether it is your first or third run-in with the law, you need a capable criminal defense attorney who can protect your rights and your freedom.

-Are you facing a misdemeanor charge in Tennessee?
-Our West Tennessee misdemeanor attorney is ready to represent you.
+Are you facing a misdemeanor charge in West Tennessee?
+Our Germantown & Somerville misdemeanor attorney is ready to represent you.
 Call Snider & Horner, PLLC today at (901) 730-8880 or contact us online to get started!